shaunpatterson/TooTabTooFurious/setup-webllm.md

 1. Open Chrome and go to `chrome://extensions/`
 2. Enable "Developer mode" (top right)
 3. Click "Load unpacked"
-4. Select your TooTabTooFurious directory
+4. Select your TooTabbedTooFurious directory
 5. The extension icon will appear in your toolbar

 ### 5. First Time Setup